sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(getMonthNumberByName('may')).toBe(5) -->

-There’s almost no boilerplate code around the data, it’s more readable and looks like a table.
+There’s almost no boilerplate code around the data; it’s more readable and looks like a table.
 Notice also that there are no braces in the original code: in most modern style guides, braces around condition bodies are required, and the body should be on its own line, so this code would be three times longer and even less readable.

-Another issue with the initial code is that the `month` variable’s initial type is string, but then it becomes a number.
+Another issue with the initial code is that the `month` variable’s initial type is a string, but then it becomes a number.
 This is confusing, and if we were using a typed language (like TypeScript), we would have to check the type every time we wanted to access this variable.

 Here’s a bit more realistic and common example: